cloudnative-pg/cloudnative-pg.github.io/content/blog/creating-container-images/index.md

 ```

 And that's it! now you know a way to install extensions from packages and from source code!
 Let's start creating
-PostgreSQL cluster with many different extensions!
+PostgreSQL clusters with many different extensions!
 Keep in mind that images may increase the size when you add more
 extensions, and that may affect the time to download an image.

 Happy Hacking!